crazydesignideas/apache-ignite/Chapter7/README.md

 Chapter 7
 =========================
 Once the feature development process is complete, we prepare for deploying the application to production and  it involves configuration changes, automation, security changes, performance benchmarking  and so on .
 Let's get down to the nitty-gritty of fine turning our Apache Ignite application for production deployment.
-The following topics will be covered However,  bottleneck for high scalability & performance, whereas NoSQL databases solve this scalability problem but they are not ACID compliant.
-This chapter explores the following topics to build an ACID compliant, high performance, scalable, and highly available system
 ## Projects
  * Memory architecture
      * monitoring memory regions